imanghafoori1/laravel-MasterPass/README.md

 ![anypass_header](https://user-images.githubusercontent.com/6961695/40175458-6e1cd190-59ed-11e8-92df-a281a5dc55b2.png)

+### Built with :heart: for every smart laravel developer

 Helps you set a master password in .env file and login into any account with that, to impersonate your users.